sal55/langs/dummy.md

 **Implementation Language**

-My compiler is self-hosted, but since it doesn't do optimisations, that puts it at a disadvantage when comparing LPS figures with other products that use fully optimised languages.
+My compiler is self-hosted, and since it doesn't do optimisations, that puts it at a disadvantage when comparing LPS figures with other products that use fully optimised languages.

 I can apply optimisations if I take the trouble to transpile to C and then use an optimisation compiler.
 At present that only works for an older version, where it speeds up build times by about 30%.
 This is mentioned below.

-**Test Cases**
+**Test Inputs**
 ````
 Project    LOC  Modules   EXE Size